MicrosoftDocs/fabric-docs/docs/workload-development-kit/azure-web-app-deployment-tutorial.md

 For more information on mapping custom domains, see [Custom domain mapping in Azure](/azure/app-service/app-service-web-tutorial-custom-domain?tabs=root%2Cazurecli).

-### Publish your front-end boilerplate web app part 2
+### Publish your frontend boilerplate web app part 2

-1. Build your front-end boilerplate by running `npm run build:test`.
+1. Build your frontend boilerplate by running `npm run build:test`.
 1. Go to the *Microsoft-Fabric-developer-sample\Frontend\tools\dist* folder.
 1. Select all files and the asset folder under `dist`, and create a .zip file of the selected files.
 1. Open PowerShell.